 Ally Bank’s CDs offer no minimum deposit to open and no monthly maintenance fees.
 Ally Bank also offers the Ally Ten Day Best Rate Guarantee.
 Interest is compounded daily and deposits are FDIC-insured.
 In MoneyRates’ “Best Savings Accounts for 2014,” Ally Bank was awarded first place for consistently offering high rates for an entire year.
-Money Magazine also gave Ally Bank the top slot for “Best Online Bank” in both 2012 and 2013.
+Money Magazine also gave Ally Bank the top slot for “Best Online Bank” in 2012, 2013 and 2015.
 Accounts are accessible 24/7 over an award-winning-mobile-banking application as well.

 Bank5 Connect offers a CD with a $500 minimum deposit and no monthly maintenance fees.
 Bank5Connect says its competitive rates are possible because it operates online, but certainly the degree to which your deposits are insured is also important.
 Bank5 Connect CDs are insured to their full amount (FDIC-insured to $250,000 and DIF-insured for over $250,000).